CiscoDevNet/ise-servicenow/README.md

 ## 9. Testing the Overall Solution

-Using our test MAC address from before, let&#39;s go back to the ISE dashboard and remove the custom attributes that exist for our test device, BB:BB:BB:BB:BB:BB.
+Using our test MAC address from before, let's go back to the ISE dashboard and remove the custom attributes that exist for our test device, BB:BB:BB:BB:BB:BB.

 Navigate to Context Visibility -> Endpoints -> select MAC address -> edit endpoint.
 Open Custom Attributes, and click the small "trash can" icon for each of the three attributes to clear them.
 Then click Save.